-- 3. Completion of the following prerequisite courses with a minimum grade of a "C" or better: - a.
+- 2. Complete the Medical Assisting program application. - 3.
+Completion of the following prerequisite courses with a minimum grade of a "C" or better: - a.
 HSC 105 Medical Terminology - b.
-BIO 101 Concepts in Human Biology - 4.
-All Medical Assistant applicants who have satisfied all of the admission criteria also require an interview with the Program Director and/or Practicum Coordinator before admission.
+BIO 101 Concepts in Human Biology - Interview with the Program Director and/or Practicum Coordinator before admission.

 Medical Assisting students will be required to have documentation of a Physical Exam and immunizations on file before the start of their second semester.
-Immunization requirements include the Hepatitis B inoculation series or a signed waiver of inoculation, influenza vaccination, MMR vaccination, Varicella vaccination or titer, tetanus vaccination and two-step PPD vaccination.
 Student immunizations must remain current throughout the program and internship.
+Immunization requirements include:

+- Hepatitis B inoculation series or a signed waiver of inoculation

+- · Influenza vaccination

+- MMR vaccination

+- · Varicella vaccination or titer

+- Tetanus vaccination

+- · Two-step PPD vaccination